 • Higher-income families will spend around $372,000 per child

 So that “average” might not be applicable to the vast majority of circumstances.
 This is an important distinction, as many couples with a poor financial history may see the headline figure and panic, thinking that the only way they can have children is to opt for bad credit personal loans to try and meet the cost.
 This isn’t necessarily the case.
+Couples should explore other options, such as a personal loan without collateral, which can provide the necessary funds without the stress of pledging assets.
+This type of loan offers flexibility and peace of mind, making it a more attractive choice for those concerned about their credit history.

 The “lump sum” problem